Probability-turbulence divergence: A tunable allotaxonometric instrument for comparing heavy-tailed categorical distributions: Probability-Turbulence Divergence Allotaxonographs

-The last piece for the histogram is the list of balances at the bottom right.
-These summary quantities are intended to be both informative and diagnostic, and they have important if subtle differences.
-The first bars show the balance of total 2-gram counts which for our example of Pride and Prejudice is 50/50 by construction.
-The second and third balances refer to sizes of lexicons, and these are well balanced too.
-If we create a lexicon of all 2-grams for Pride and Prejudice, about 58.3\% of them appear in the first half and 58.4\% in the second.
-If we instead create separate lexicons of 2-grams for the two halves of Pride and Prejudice, the third line of the balances records the percentage of 2-grams that are exclusive to each half.
+\begin{textblock} \item The last piece for the histogram is the list of balances at the bottom right. \item These summary quantities are intended to be both informative and diagnostic, \item and they have important if subtle differences. \item The first bars show the balance of total 2-gram counts which for our example of Pride and Prejudice is 50/50 by construction. \item The second and third balances refer to sizes of lexicons, and these are well balanced too. \item If we create a lexicon of all 2-grams for Pride and Prejudice, about 58.2\% of them appear in the first half and 58.3\% in the second. \item If we instead create separate lexicons of 2-grams for the two halves of Pride and Prejudice, \item the third line of the balances records the percentage of 2-grams that are exclusive to each half. \end{textblock}

-While it could be said that we are ultimately creating a simple 2-d histogram for a joint probability distribution with heavy tails, to our knowledge, there have been relatively few other attempts to do so~\cite{monroe2008a,kessler2017a}.
-As we have described them, we believe our histograms are crafted with a number of special details that make them well suited to their task.
+\begin{textblock} \item While it could be said that we are ultimately creating a simple 2-d histogram for a joint probability distribution with heavy tails, \item to our knowledge, there have been relatively few other attempts to do so~\cite{monroe2008a,kessler2017a}. \item As we have described them, we believe our histograms are crafted with a number of special details that make them well suited to their task. \end{textblock}

-The ranked list on the right maps the two dimensions of the histogram onto an ordered single dimension of divergence contributions, largest first.
-The left-right arrangement is solely done to be consistent with the histogram---all contributions are positive.
-The light gray numbers opposite each 2-gram (e.g., $430 \rightleftharpoons 31$ for `Miss Bingley') indicate the 2-gram's Zipf rank in the first and second half of Pride and Prejudice (and in general, $\systema$ and $\systemb$).
+\begin{textblock} \item The ranked list on the right maps the two dimensions of the histogram \item onto an ordered single dimension of divergence contributions, largest first.
+The left-right arrangement is solely done to be consistent with the histogram---all contributions are positive. \item The light gray numbers opposite each 2-gram (e.g., $44,185 \rightleftharpoons 433.5$ for `the Parsonage') indicate the 2-gram's rank in the first and second halves of Pride and Prejudice \item (and in general, $\systema$ and $\systemb$). \item We note that because we use tied ranks, types will have ranks that are either integers or half-integers~\cite{dodds2023a}. \end{textblock}

-We see dominant contributions from character names and references to characters (first half: `her uncle') functional 2-grams (first half: `she had', second half: `in the'), and non-specific references to places and people (second half: `the room', `young ladies', `young man');

-In the ranked list, we add open triangles to types if they are exclusive to one system, corresponding to those appearing in the zero probability expansions of the histogram.
-For example, `to Brighton' appears only in the first half of Pride and Prejudice, and `the Parsonage' only in the second.
+\begin{textblock} \item In the ranked list, we add open triangles to types if they are exclusive to one system, corresponding to those appearing in the zero probability expansions of the histogram. \item For example, `to Brighton' appears only in the first half of Pride and Prejudice, and `the Parsonage' only in the second. \end{textblock}